piotrwitek/react-redux-typescript-guide/README_SOURCE.md

 }
 ```

-When creating 3rd party type-definitions all the imports should be kept inside the module decleration, otherwise it will be treated as augmentation and show error
+When creating 3rd party type-definitions all the imports should be kept inside the module declaration, otherwise it will be treated as augmentation and show error

 ```ts
 declare module "react-custom-scrollbars" {